Temple defense keys 24-2 win over Georgia Tech

-PHILADELPHIA — The Temple defense forced three turnovers and recorded a 74-yard touchdown by safety Benny Walls during a 24-2 victory over Georgia Tech on Saturday.
+Walls provided the signature moment — a 74-yard fumble recovery for a touchdown on the opening drive of the second half — as the Temple defense forced three turnovers during a 24-2 victory over Georgia Tech on Saturday.

+“Obviously, the loss hurts really bad and you multiply by how personal it was,” Collins said.
+“But it was good to hear them come up after the game and talk about how we impacted their lives.
+And they certainly made a big impact on our lives as well.”

+Temple’s defense had a huge impact in critical moments.
+All three turnovers came when Georgia Tech was driving for scores inside the Temple 35.

 The Owls also generated 198 yards on the ground thanks in large part to Re’Mahn Davis, who had 29 carries for 135 yards and two touchdowns.